seregazhuk/seregazhuk.github.io_old/_posts/2017-11-03-memcached-reactphp-p3.md

 ## Conclusion

 At this moment all the basic functionality is implemented and the client is done.
 The next step is testing.
-So, the next article will be about [unit-testing ReactPHP promises]({% post_url 2017-11-20-memcached-reactphp-p4 %}) ...
+So, the next article will be about [unit-testing ReactPHP promises]({% post_url 2017-11-20-memcached-reactphp-p4 %}){:target="_blank"} ...

 <hr>